BhavdeepSinghNijhawan/Huffman-Encoder-and-Decoder/README.md

 #### Use Cases

-- Data Compression: Huffman encoding is commonly used in various compression algorithms like ZIP, gzip, and DEFLATE to reduce the size of files for storage or transmission.
+- **Data Compression:** Huffman encoding is commonly used in various compression algorithms like **ZIP**, **gzip**, and **DEFLATE** to reduce the size of files for storage or transmission.
 It is especially effective for compressing text files and other data with repeating patterns or skewed symbol frequencies.
-- Text and Image Compression: Huffman encoding can be used to compress text documents, images, and other types of data where there are frequent occurrences of certain symbols or pixel values.
+- **Text and Image Compression:** Huffman Encoding can be used to compress text documents, images, and other types of data where there are frequent occurrences of certain symbols or pixel values.
-- Data Transmission: It can be used to compress data before transmitting it over networks, reducing bandwidth usage and speeding up data transfer.
+- **Data Transmission:** It can be used to compress data before transmitting it over networks, reducing bandwidth usage and speeding up data transfer.
-- Embedded Systems: Huffman encoding is lightweight and efficient, making it suitable for use in embedded systems and devices with limited computational resources.
+- **Embedded Systems:** Huffman Encoding is lightweight and efficient, making it suitable for use in embedded systems and devices with limited computational resources.

 ## TECHNICAL STACKS